sxturatedwthhxtred/notes/stuff/Vue.js.md

 ****
 ### Event handler

-We won't see anymore these 3 mastodons of JS:
+We won't see anymore these 3 whalex of JS:
 1. `document.querySelector()`
 2. `node.innerHTML`
 3. `button.addEventListener()`